Is It Heartburn or Something More?

 What is heartburn?

 Heartburn is a painful, burning, achy, sensation that is usually centered in your chest behind the breastbone.
-It generally occurs after eating, and may be worsened with bending over and lying down.
-It occurs when stomach contents back up into your esophagus.
-It is one of the symptoms of gastroesophageal reflux disease (GERD).
+It generally occurs after eating, as the stomach may be full and pushes acid up.
+Heartburn may be worsened with bending over and lying down.

 What is GERD?